sharife/goldenthread-v2/site/content/get-involved/casting/_index.md

 **Seeking**

-For* **Returning to Haifa*** by Ghassan Kanafani, adapted to the stage by Ismail Khalidi and Naomi Wallace, directed by Samer El Saber:
+ForReturning to Haifa by Ghassan Kanafani, adapted to the stage by Ismail Khalidi and Naomi Wallace, directed by Samer El Saber:

 We are seeking women- and men-identifying actors to portray Palestinian characters in their 20s and 40s and a woman-identifying Israeli character in her 60s.
 (Rehearsals begin March 4, 2024.
 Performs April 12 through May 4, 2024).